ppy/osu-wiki/news/2018-07-16-project-loved-week-of-july-15th.md

 [Cornandbeans - Blaze](https://osu.ppy.sh/beatmapsets/228460) by [OnosakiHito](https://osu.ppy.sh/users/290128)

 A classic from the early days, Blaze is one of OnosakiHito's most popular maps.
-A lot of older players will recognize this map from the osu!taiko World Cup 2015, where it appeared in the Finals nomod pool.
+A lot of older players will recognize this map from the osu!taiko World Cup 2015, where it appeared in the finals NoMod pool.
 Long streams are the main course for this map, and it's really a treat for players who are more accustomed to the older style of difficulty presented in maps.
 Ono's mapping style has remained a style that is polarizing, for its authentic style feel, but we believe this is a map fit to be Loved!

 ## <a name="osucatch" id="osucatch"></a>osu!catch